 How your child plays, learns, speaks, acts and moves offers important clues about your child’s development.
 Developmental milestones are the things most children (75% or more) can do by a certain age.

 Check the milestones your child has reached by age 3, and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 - Calms down within 10 minutes after you leave her, like at a childcare drop off

 - Notices other children and joins them to play

 Language / Communication

-- Says first name, age and sex
+- Says first name, when asked

 Cognitive (learning, thinking, problem-solving)

 - Draws a circle, when you show him how

 - Avoids touching hot objects, like a stove, when you warn her